InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 Finally, some people stick around in InnerSource communities, because they get to focus on developing software and to spend as little time as possible on activities which are considered overhead or waste, common especially in large companies.
 The TCs job in this context is to ensure that contributors can actually do that and generally to keep things running smoothly.
 This includes
 e. g. communicating and enacting helpful contribution guidelines.
-One important aspect of those is to explain what I call _signaling_ in Pull
+One important aspect of these is to explain what I call _signaling_ in Pull
 Requests: what should a comment look like?
 What does it mean if I _like_ or _+1_ a comment?
-How is @mentioning s.o. with a /CC prefix different from doing so with a /FYI prefix?
+How is @mentioning someone with a /CC prefix different from doing so with a /FYI prefix?
 Generally speaking, TCs need to make sure that the contribution process uncovers problems, rather than be the cause of them.
 Ultimately, TCs should empower their community to point out process related problems and to adapt and improve them as a community as much as possible.